 A Publication by HTNovo reveals that the company is promoting Windows security alerts to highlight the importance of ransomware protection in Windows 10, recommending users to enable the feature from Settings.

-A security alert appears in the Windows Security Center (in the upcoming version will be called Windows Security) when the application opens.
-The alert suggests that users configure OneDrive to automatically back up some files as protection from ransomware.
+A notice appears in Windows Security Center (in the upcoming version it will be called Windows Security) when the application is opened.
+The alert suggests users set OneDrive to automatically back up certain files as protection against ransomware.

-This the feature is not new, since it was originally added in Windows 10 April 2018 that was released earlier this year.
-But it seems Microsoft is waiting for more users to try it in the upcoming Window 10 October 2018 Update.
+This the feature is not new, since it was originally added on Windows 10 April 2018 which was released earlier this year.
+But as it seems Microsoft is waiting for more users to try it in the upcoming Windows 10 October 2018 Update.

 The update will probably be released publicly this week.
 For those of you who are interested in an immediate update, read the publication: